Phyllida Barlow

 Bluff

-A major new sculpture commission by the British artist Phyllida Barlow, as well as a large number of recent drawings.
+A major sculpture commission by British artist Phyllida Barlow, as well as a large number of recent drawings.

 Barlow’s recent work emerges from a 40-year practice in which she questions the nature and role of the sculptural object in contemporary culture.
-She makes use of an extensive, fluid vocabulary and has immense enthusiasm for engaging with the physical stuff of the world.
-Barlow makes her work from materials as varied as tarpaulin, wooden pallets, cement, polystyrene, card, plaster and chicken wire.
-After construction, many are painted with industrial or synthetic colours.
-Although abstract and often absurd, the sculptures have a strong sense of objectivity, they force us to consider relationships between the plastic, the body and narrative.
+She employed an extensive, fluid vocabulary and had immense enthusiasm for engaging with the physical aspects of the world.
+Barlow created her work from materials as varied as tarpaulin, wooden pallets, cement, polystyrene, card, plaster and chicken wire.
+After construction, many were painted with industrial or synthetic colours.
+Although abstract and often absurd, the sculptures have a strong sense of objectivity; they force us to consider relationships between the plastic, the body and narrative.

 2. Phyllida Barlow, Bluff, 2010.
 Installation View, Studio Voltaire, London.
 Courtesy of the artist and Studio Voltaire, London.
 Credit Andy Keate.